Causes and treatment of reflux and aerophagia

-He has contributed to textbook chapters on the use and benefits soft tissue lasers, hard tissue lasers and Photobiomodulating lasers in Pediatric Dentistry in Dental Clinics of North America 2004, The Atlas of Laser Dentistry and in Principles and Practice of Laser Dentistry.
-He has had articles published on laser dentistry in the Academy of Laser Dentistry Journal, European Archives of Pediatric Dentistry, Journal of Human Lactation, Journal of Clinical Lactation, Journal of Orthodontics, Journal of General Dentistry, Journal of the Canadian Dental Association, and many others.
+He had articles published on laser dentistry in the Academy of Laser Dentistry Journal, European Archives of Pediatric Dentistry, Journal of Human Lactation, Journal of Clinical Lactation, Journal of Orthodontics, Journal of General Dentistry, Journal of the Canadian Dental Association, and many others.

 Dr. Kotlow has published two books.
-SOS4TOTS which is a complete text on the breastfeeding infant and how to diagnose, treat and care for infants having tethered oral tissue restrictions and an atlas of how dentists can make breastfeeding fun and pleasurable for mothers and infants.
+SOS4TOTS, which is a complete text on the breastfeeding infant and how to diagnose, treat and care for infants having tethered oral tissue restrictions.
+The secound book is an atlas of how dentists can make breastfeeding fun and pleasurable for mothers and infants.

 He has been involved in the development and introduction of the new Isotopic Carbon Dioxide laser operating @ 9300nm known a Solea developed and manufactured by Convergent Dental, a United States company.